-The Recent Posts widget displays on the sidebar navigation area by default.
-All you need to do is configure this widget.
+The Recent Posts widget displays on the sidebar navigation menu by default.
+All you need to do is configure the widget.

-Click on its title bar to configure its settings …
+Click on the Recent Posts widget title bar to configure its settings …

 (Recent Posts widget)

-There is not much to set up.
-You can add a widget title, select the number of posts to display and display post dates.
-If you’re happy with the default setting for Number of posts to show, then just leave the widget as is, otherwise change the number of posts and click Save when done …
+There’s very little to configure in this widget.
+You can add a title, select the number of posts to display and display post dates.
+If you’re happy to use the default Number of posts to show setting, then just leave the widget as is, otherwise enter the number of posts to show and click Save …

-For a step-by-step tutorial about how to create and edit a WordPress Post, go here: How To Create A New WordPress Post
+To learn how to create and edit a WordPress Post, see this tutorial: How To Create A WordPress Post

 Find a Pages widget in the Available Widgets section …

-Drag the Pages widget to your sidebar widget section …
+Drag the Pages widget to your widget area …

 The Pages widget lets you configure the following options:

-By default, pages will be listed by title in alphabetical order.
-If you want to display pages using another option, then select a different method in the Sort by: drop-down menu …
+By default, pages are displayed by title in alphabetical order.
+If you want to display pages using one of the other options, then select a different method in the Sort by: drop-down menu …

-To exclude certain pages from displaying in the widget, type or paste in their Page Ids separated by commas into the Exclude field of the Pages widget …
+To exclude certain pages from showing in the widget, simply type or paste in the Page Ids for the pages you would like to exclude separated by commas into the Exclude field …

 Click the Save button when done and then click Close at the bottom of the widget box to minimize the widget.

-Links to your blog’s pages will now show in the sidebar …
+Links to the blog’s pages will now display in the sidebar …

-Tip: You can add multiple Pages widgets to the sidebar navigation menu.
-This is helpful if you need to display different page groups on the sidebar (e.g. “Products”, “Legal Pages” etc.)
+Tip: You can add multiple Pages widgets to your sidebar navigation area.
+This is handy if you need to display different page groups on your sidebar section (e.g. “Products”, “Legal Pages” etc.)

-To add the widget, find a Links widget in the Available Widgets section …
+To add the widget, select a Links widget in the Available Widgets section …